For Subhashini 'Sharad Yadav’, protecting father's turf, legacy uphill task on poll debut

 As such, Subhasini might not get the full support of the dominant partner party, the RJD.

-Sources in the political circles say that local Grand Alliance coalition leaders and workers are not happy over an "outsider" being fielded as a "parachute candidate"
+Sources in the political circles say that local Grand Alliance coalition leaders and workers are not happy over an "outsider" being fielded as a "parachute candidate".

 The recent electoral history of the constituency is also not very encouraging for the grand old party.